This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Bokashi Trench Composting

-To create a nutrient-rich garden bed, dig a furrow of about a foot wide and equally deep (12-inches) and a yard long.
-Using your wheelbarrow, add about two-thirds of the excavated soil and mix it with the fermented mass from the Bokashi bin.
+To create a nutrient-rich garden bed, dig a furrow about a foot wide, equally deep (12 inches), and a yard long.
+Mix about two-thirds of the excavated soil with the fermented mass from the Bokashi bin using your wheelbarrow.

 When you open your bin, you may find it covered with white fungi spores (mycelia).
 This is an excellent sign that your fermented matter is healthy.

-Leave the trench for a minimum of two weeks for the final decomposition to happen, after which you can use the area as a garden bed.
-The Bokashi will attract other beneficial microorganisms and soil biota that will significantly improve the soil quality.
+Leave the trench for the final decomposition for at least two weeks, after which you can use the area as a garden bed.
+The Bokashi will attract other beneficial microorganisms and soil biota to improve the soil quality significantly.

 Remember the principle of minimum tillage.
 Every time we dig the soil up, we disturb a delicately balanced system of soil biota.
-The Bokashi and soil mix (and if you added any other compost, good) will create a very healthy soil food web teeming with life.
+The Bokashi and soil mix (and if you added any other good compost) will create a healthy soil food web teeming with life.

-While we directly enriched only an area of a foot-wide, those organisms will spread to adjacent areas if there’s water that aids their mobility.
-By planting on the trench and up to a foot on either side of it, you have a yard-wide vegetable bed with ultra-fertile soil.
+While we directly enriched only an area of a foot wide, those organisms will spread to adjacent areas if water aids their mobility.
+You have a yard-wide vegetable bed with ultra-fertile soil by planting on the trench and up to a foot on either side.
 Not only is the soil more fertile, but it also has better water management abilities too.

 Bokashi Indoor Composting

-Having a Bokashi Bin will allow you to ferment your leftovers hygienically and later convert the fermented mass into ultra-fertile potting soil.
+A Bokashi Bin will allow you to ferment your leftovers hygienically and convert the fermented mass into ultra-fertile potting soil.
 The best of it all, it can all be done indoors.

 Ingredients and Tools Needed for Indoor Bokashi Compost